 Tempe is a city located in Maricopa County Arizona.
-With a 2020 population of 203,923, it is the 8th largest city in Arizona and the 117th largest city in the United States .
-Tempe is currently growing at a rate of 2.03% annually and its population has increased by 26.10% since the most recent census, which recorded a population of 161,719 in 2010.
-Tempe reached it's highest population of 203,923 in 2021.
-Spanning over 40 miles, Tempe has a population density of 5,101 people per square mile.
+Tempe has a 2020 population of 207,982.
+Tempe is currently growing at a rate of 1.99% annually and its population has increased by 28.13% since the most recent census, which recorded a population of 162,323 in 2010.

 The average household income in Tempe is $76,573 with a poverty rate of 19.78%.
 The median rental costs in recent years comes to $1,164 per month, and the median house value is $272,900.
 The median age in Tempe is 29.5 years, 29.2 years for males, and 30 years for females.